Additivity of higher rho invariants and nonrigidity of topological manifolds: Non-rigidity of topological manifolds

 Since we will be using the maximal version of various $C^\ast$-algebras throughout this section, we will omit the subscript ``max'' for notational simplicity.

 Let $X$ be an $n$-dimensional oriented closed topological manifold.
-Denote the group of orientation-preserving self-homotopy equivalences of $X$ by $\homt(X)$.
-There are two different actions of $\homt(X)$ on $\mathcal S_n(X) = \mathcal S^\topo(X)$, which induce two different versions of reduced structure groups as follows, cf. \cite{MR2508900} for the essentially same discussion in the context of algebraic surgery long sequence.
+Denote the monoid of orientation-preserving self homotopy equivalences of $X$ by $\homt(X)$.
+There are two different actions of $\homt(X)$ on $\mathcal S_n(X)$, which induce two different versions of reduced structure groups as follows, cf. \cite{MR2508900} for the essentially same discussion in the context of algebraic surgery exact sequence.